connormcole/kickstarter-analysis/README.md

 The main points from this chart are:

 The most successful kickstarters began in summer months with May being the high point.
 Canceled kickstarters stayed relatively level across all months - the launch date was not a factor in why they were canceled.
-The least amount of failed kickstarters were in the first quarter of the year (January to April), so these were likely the safest months to start certain categories.
+The least amount of failed kickstarters were in February to April, so these were likely the safest months to start certain categories.

 ### Analysis of Outcomes Based on Goals